mattcurf/build_upboard_yocto/README.md

 ## build_upboard_yocto

-pyro_rt: This branch builds the PREEMPT_RT version of Yocto Pyro for the Upboard
+This branch builds a normal, PREEMPT_RT, and a pi version of Yocto Pyro for the Upboard and Pi3